PROTECT YOUR IDEAS

 Trademark search means the step wise process of checking whether the selected brand name is available for use under a particular trademark class.
 Trademark search is done to check if the name to be registered is already taken by others or is closely similar to existing trademarks in trademark database.
 Proper trademark search is important in trademark registration process.

 A trademark can be defined as the unique identity that makes your company, product, or service stand out from the rest.
 A registered trademark is your business’s intellectual property/ intangible asset.
 It protects the investment made into creating trust and loyalty among your customers.
-The registration provides the right to sue against others who try to copy your trademark and prevents others from using a similar trademark to the one registered by you.
+Trademark registration services provide the right to sue against others who try to copy your trademark and prevents others from using a similar trademark to the one registered by you.

 It is necessary to renew trademark registration as it is has a validity of 10 years.
 Trademark registration renewal can be done beginning from 6 months before the date of the expiry.
 A notice for trademark renewal is sent before the date of expiry.
 If an individual still fails to renew the trademark then the registrar may remove the trademark from the Trademarks journal.
 But again this happens only after 12 months after the expiry date.
 Between 6 and 12 months after the expiry trademark registration can be renewed on payment of a fine through a process called restoration.

 In some cases, the trademark examiner might see certain problems or issues with the registration of your trademark.
 These issues can be either the filing of an incorrect trademark form, incorrect name/details, the usage of deceptive or offensive terms, insufficient information on goods or services, or the existence of an identical or deceptively similar mark.

 When an objection is raised, the status on the register will show as ‘Objected’, following which an expertly drafted response will need to be filed after an analysis of the objection itself and with any supporting documents and proofs.
 Objection response is your opportunity to strengthen the claim over your mark and create urgency.